Lagging its neighbours, France tries to speed up COVID-19 vaccinations | Health

 Lagging its neighbours, France tries to speed up COVID-19 vaccinations

-France sought to accelerate COVID-19 inoculations on Monday after an initial roll-out slowed by bureaucracy and government wariness in one of the most vaccine-sceptical countries in the world.
-It began vaccinating medical staff over the age of 50 after delivering just 516 COVID shots developed by Pfizer and Germany's BioNTech during the first week of a campaign that focused on the elderly in nursing homes.
+French officials urged a faster rate of COVID-19 inoculations on Monday after an initial roll-out slowed by bureaucracy and what some see as excessive government precautions in one of the most vaccine-sceptical countries in the world.
+The country began vaccinating medical staff over the age of 50 after delivering just 516 COVID-19 shots developed by Pfizer and Germany's BioNTech during the first week of a campaign that focused on the elderly in nursing homes.

 - READ MORE ON: